lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Computationally independent keys derived from the ECDH shared secret and used for authenticated encryption of different messages.

-* An optional fourth flight giving explicit key confirmation to I in deployments where no application data is sent from R to I.
+* An optional fourth message giving explicit key confirmation to I in deployments where no protected application data is sent from R to I.

 * A key material exporter and a key update function enabling frequent forward secrecy.